cognitedata/neat/docs/tutorial/workflows/sheet2cdf.md

 ![Transformation Rules in UI](../../figs/sheet2cdf-transformation-rules-ui.png)

-Afterwards, we can trigger the workflow :
+Afterward, we can trigger the workflow :
 ![Workflow Execution](../../figs/sheet2cdf-running-workflow.gif)

 The result of the workflow execution is the following CDF Asset Hierarchy: